-Call the Law Offices of G. Randolph Rice, Jr., LLC at 410.288.900 to schedule a FREE-initial consultation.
+Call the Law Offices of Randolph Rice, at 410.288.900 to schedule a FREE-initial consultation.
 We can advise the best course of action for all traffic citations.
 Whether a speeding ticket or you are charged with Driving While Suspended or Driving While Revoked (which carry jail time), we can help.

 Issued a traffic citation in Baltimore County, Harford County, Howard County, Anne Arundel County, Baltimore City or any other county in the state of Maryland, contact us at 410.288.2900 and speak with an attorney that will fight for your case.

 There are a number of traffic violations for which one may be issued a ticket here in Maryland.
 We’ve compiled a list of all of the citations that may be legally issued by a law enforcement officer here in Maryland, as well as a brief description of that violation: